systemd/systemd/docs/CODING_STYLE.md

 - Use the bool type for booleans, not integers.
 One exception: in public headers (i.e those in `src/systemd/sd-*.h`) use integers after all, as `bool` is C99 and in our public APIs we try to stick to C89 (with a few extension).

+## File Descriptors

+- When you allocate a file descriptor, it should be made `O_CLOEXEC` right from the beginning, as none of our files should leak to forked binaries by default.
+Hence, whenever you open a file, `O_CLOEXEC` must be specified, right from the beginning.
+This also applies to sockets.
+Effectively, this means that all invocations to:

+  - `open()` must get `O_CLOEXEC` passed,
+  - `socket()` and `socketpair()` must get `SOCK_CLOEXEC` passed,
+  - `recvmsg()` must get `MSG_CMSG_CLOEXEC` set,
+  - `F_DUPFD_CLOEXEC` should be used instead of `F_DUPFD`, and so on,
+  - invocations of `fopen()` should take `e`.

+- It's a good idea to use `O_NONBLOCK` when opening 'foreign' regular files, i.e.  file system objects that are supposed to be regular files whose paths where specified by the user and hence might actually refer to other types of file system objects.
+This is a good idea so that we don't end up blocking on 'strange' file nodes, for example if the user pointed us to a FIFO or device node which may block when opening.
+Moreover even for actual regular files `O_NONBLOCK` has a benefit: it bypasses any mandatory lock that might be in effect on the regular file.
+If in doubt consider turning off `O_NONBLOCK` again after opening.

 ## Referencing Concepts